kiki-sarpong/final_year_robotics_project_20-21/README.md

 A depth segmentation is ran to separate free pathways from obstructed pathways.<br/>
 The segmented pathways in the multiple images are stitched together to get a complete outline of free space in the indoor environment.<br/>
 A path planning algorithm is ran to plan paths for the warehouse robots to move materials from one location to the other.<br/>
-This project is done entirely in simulation due to COVID Project will be simulated on ROS and Gazebo. <br/><br/>
+This project is done entirely in simulation due to COVID<br/>
+Project will be simulated on ROS and Gazebo. <br/><br/>

 # Warehouse environment <br/>